chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/example-idps/okta/index.md

 > _This documentation is related to Chainguard Enforce.
 You can request access to the product by selecting **Chainguard Enforce** on the [inquiry form](https://www.chainguard.dev/contact?utm_source=docs)._

-The Chainguard platform supports Single Sign-on (SSO) authentication for users.
-By default, users can log in with GitHub, Gitlab and Google, but SSO support allows users to bring their own identity provider for authentication.
+The Chainguard platform supports Single sign-on (SSO) authentication for users.
+By default, users can log in with GitHub, GitLab and Google, but SSO support allows users to bring their own identity provider for authentication.

-This guide outlines how to create an Okta Application and integrate it with Chainguard Enforce.
+This guide outlines how to create an Okta application and integrate it with Chainguard Enforce.
 After completing this guide, you'll be able to log in to Chainguard Enforce using Okta and will no longer be limited to the default SSO options.

 ## Prerequisites